What is a Buyer Persona?

 By searching for those same terms yourself, along with the brand name you can find the exact page and meta description that persuaded the visitor to click on the link on Google search.
 You can learn so much from this, most importantly the principle motivation of each of your competitors’ customers groups.

-This is the starting point, from here you can break down purpose, reason and even emotion to create highly precise buyer personas (many different ones).
+This is the starting point, from here you can break down purpose, reason and even emotion to create highly precise buyer personas to guide your product improvement efforts.

 How to find new audiences?

 You will usually find that each one of your successful competitors excels at targeting one or more specific audiences, in many cases things that the others have missed entirely.
 Leverage these insights to create highly precise personas and target them accordingly to maximize your business potential.

 This task typically falls to those managing data, “data analysts”, “data scientists” or your CRO expert.
 These days CRO and SEO are pretty much inseparable, neither field of expertise can provide optimal results without the other but together provide the means to grow your business by identifying untapped, under optimized audiences.

 Facebook ads provide a wealth of information about your target demographics which in turn allows you to learn about your audience, as to which converts best.

 However, the narrower (focused) the targeting the more expensive the ads are, but if money is no barrier then it’s a great way to learn about your customers.